London to Amsterdam Cycle Challenge

 What level of fitness do I need to have for this challenge?

 You will be in the saddle for three consecutive days, cycling between 50-80 miles for 6-7 hours each day.
-If you give yourself enough time to train and get used to your bike it is a challenge that can be overcome by everyone.
+If you give yourself enough time to train and get used to your bike, it is a challenge that can be overcome by everyone.
 Get in touch with our Event Manager, who’d be happy to chat with you more about the challenge - info@tfaevents.co.uk or 0333 4441189.

 Everyone who takes part must agree to a fundraising commitment of £750.

-I have a medical condition, what should I do?We strongly recommend anyone who has a medical condition should seek approval from their GP / Consultant before signing up for a challenge.
+We strongly recommend that anyone who has a medical condition should seek approval from their GP / Consultant before signing up for a challenge.
 When registering for the event, you are agreeing to be fit and healthy enough to take part.
 The Health and safety of all participants and members of staff are paramount to us.
 Depending on the type and severity of your condition, we may require a letter from a medical professional stating that you are fit enough to undergo the activity.
 Please refer to our Terms & Conditions (see below) for further details.

-Where does the challenge start and finish and at what time?The London to Amsterdam cycle ride starts from Orpington, London at 7.00 am on 20 June 2024 and finishes in Amsterdam, at approximately 5.00 pm on 22 June 2024.
+The London to Amsterdam cycle ride starts from Orpington, London, at 7.00 am on 18 June 2024 and finishes in Amsterdam at approximately 5.00 pm on 22 June 2024.

-What training do I need to do?As you will be cycling for a long time for three consecutive days getting comfortable with your bike, shoes, helmet, and clothing is essential.
-We all have busy lives, but try and get out on your bike at least 2-3 times a week, and if you can practice riding in groups.
+As you will be cycling for a long time for three consecutive days, getting comfortable with your bike, shoes, helmet, and clothing is essential.
+We all have busy lives, but try and get out on your bike at least 2-3 times a week, and if you can, practice riding in groups.
 We will be setting up a London to Amsterdam WhatsApp Group if you want to chat, meet, or even ride with others before the challenge.
-Also if you are a member of a local gym sign up for a spinning class, as they are a great way to prepare.
-We encourage you to build up to the challenge and our team is on hand to help you with any advice you may need.

-Which route will we be taking?Please see our route page for the distance and elevation guide.
+Please see the route section for the distance and elevation guide.

 How will each day of cycling work?

-Will food and accommodation be provided?Whichever package you sign up for, charity place or self-funded place all your meals and accommodation will be provided.
-We do not provide breakfast on Day 1.
-Accommodation will be in 2/3* hotels, which are more than comfortable, but if you wish to upgrade on Day 3 we can arrange it for you, but there will be an additional charge, depending on the level of upgrade you want.
+Accommodation will be in 2/3* hotels, which are more than comfortable, but if you wish to upgrade on Day 3, we can arrange it for you, but there will be an additional charge, depending on the level of upgrade you want.
 All additional bookings are subject to availability.

 What type of bike do I need?

-Above all, one that you feel comfortable riding for 3-consecutive days.
-We would recommend a road bike or hybrid, but if you have another type of bike and you are comfortable riding it for 3-consecutive days that’s fine.
+Above all, one that you feel comfortable riding for 3 consecutive days.
+We would recommend a road bike or hybrid, but if you have another type of bike and you are comfortable riding it for 3 consecutive days, that’s fine.
 Do feel free to talk to us in advance, especially if you plan to buy a new bike.

-If I don’t own a bike can I rent one?Yes absolutely.
-You can find out more about bike rental by getting in touch with our team who can talk you through all the options on the bikes we have and the cost of hiring for training and the challenge or just the challenge only.
+If I don’t own a bike, can I rent one?
+Yes absolutely.
+You can find out more about bike rental by getting in touch with our team (info@tfaevents.co.uk), who can talk you through all the options on the bikes we have and the cost of hiring for training, and the challenge, or just the challenge only.

-How will I get back from Torquay?Everyone is booked on the lunchtime train from Torquay to London Paddington Station on Monday 27th September.
-You can change this, just contact us and we can arrange for you, though this may incur an additional charge.
+How will I get back from Amsterdam?
+Everyone is booked on the train from Amsterdam to London on Sunday, 21 June.
+You can change this; just contact us and we can arrange for you, though this may incur an additional charge.

 ———————————————————